 Some important principles of effective couples therapy

 - Change the view of the relationship.
 Throughout the therapeutic process, the therapist attempts to help both partners see the relationship in a more objective manner.
 They learn to stop the “blame game” and instead look at what happens to them as a process involving each partner.
 They also can benefit from seeing that their relationship takes place in a certain context such as individual childhood experiences, current financial situation, developmental stage of the relationship, etc.

-- Modifies dysfunctional behavior.
-Effective couples therapists attempt to change the way that the partners actually behave with each other.
-This means that in addition to helping them improve their interactions, therapist also need to ensure that their clients are not engaging in actions that can cause emotional, physical, or economic harm.
+- Modify dysfunctional behavior.
+Effective couples therapists attempt to change the way the partners actually behave with each other.
+This means that in addition to helping them improve their interactions, therapists also need to ensure that their clients are not engaging in actions that can cause emotional, physical, or economic harm.